Structure of the Advertising Industry

 However this middle tier also began to consolidate after 2000.
 Dentsu's acquisition of Aegis, as well as of several Western advertising agencies, gave it a very strong global presence and pushed it up into the top rank alongside US-based Omnicom and Interpublic, WPP of the UK and France's Publicis.
-Havas is now the last of the fully international mid-size marketing services groups (though recently it too has sought strength by becoming part of a different sort of holding company, in this case communications and media giant Vivendi).
+Havas was the last of the fully international mid-size marketing services groups, though recently it too has sought strength by becoming part of a different sort of holding company, in this case communications and media giant Vivendi.

 A few smaller holding companies still remain, most notably MDC Partners, which resembles its larger rivals in terms of the number of different brands it controls, but on a very much smaller, sometimes more specialised scale.
 (See here for major holding companies and independent marketing groups).

 The term advertising agency (or sometimes creative agency) is generally applied to a company whose main role is to conceive and implement large-scale marketing concepts for its clients.
 Traditionally, advertising agencies come up with the core idea for a marketing campaign and then create a series of advertisements which address that idea across different media.
-They tend to specialise in what is called above-the-line marketing: ads which address a mass market through the four major media of television, print, radio and outdoor (posters).
+They tend to specialise in what is called above-the-line marketing: ads which address a mass market through the four major traditional media of television, print, radio and outdoor posters.
 The tool most commonly associated with the traditional advertising agency is the 30-second television commercial.
 However, the explosion of digital marketing, formerly considered one of the below-the-line disciplines, has changed the nature of the traditional advertising agency.
-Increasingly these companies are being pushed by their clients to provide excellence in digital marketing as well as the more established mass market media.
+These companies are now expected by their clients to provide excellence in digital marketing as well as the more established mass market media.

 At the next level are "micro-networks", sometimes known as multi-hub creative networks.
 These are a comparatively recent invention, similar in most ways to the major networks, but operating a far smaller network, with perhaps only four or five (sometimes more) worldwide offices, usually in key regional centres.
 Often they offer a tailored service for more demanding multinational clients, usually with the hallmark of noteworthy creative work.
 Examples include Bartle Bogle Hegarty and Wieden & Kennedy.
 Sometimes they will be employed by a client to come up with the core idea for a global marketing campaign, which will then be executed or adapted for local markets by a more widely distributed worldwide network.

 A third type of agency still exists also: the standalone agency, sometimes independent, sometimes owned by one of the major groups.
 They tend to operate only in their own country, although they may have links to agencies in other markets.
 The bigger of these standalone agencies are often able to offer a wide range of other marketing skills beyond creative advertising (including those described below).
 In that case, they sometimes refer to themselves as full-service agencies.
-Others, usually smaller more entrepreneurial agencies, specialise in out-of-the-ordinary creative concepts, mainly for television, and are sometimes referred to as creative boutiques.
-However, these agencies are becoming increasingly rare, especially as independents.
+Others, usually smaller more entrepreneurial agencies, specialise in out-of-the-ordinary creative concepts, mainly for digital channels or TV, and are sometimes referred to as creative boutiques.

 In most cases, if they're successful, privately owned independent creative agencies are snapped up by the larger holding companies within three to five years, and are either merged into an existing advertising network such as DDB, McCann etc to bolster its creative firepower; or left to operate as a standalone brand, but with the financial security provided by a larger and wealthier owner.
 Just as often however, senior executives break away from the major agencies to set up their own independent agencies, which either prosper and get swallowed up again in their turn by one of the majors, or fade away (See here for major advertising agencies).

-Media services (or media investment services) is the term generally used to describe the process of delivering the message created by an advertising agency via the media.
+Media services (or media investment services as WPP likes to call it) is the term generally used to describe the process of delivering the message created by an advertising agency via the media.
 There are, broadly speaking, two aspects to this.
 Media planning involves deciding where (on which TV or digital channels, in which newspapers etc) the advertisement should be placed in order to achieve the best impact on its intended audience.
 Media buying is the process of negotiating with individual media owners (such as broadcasters or publishers) over availability and price.